On this page:

 ||For these materials

 - Used cooking fats and oils

 |Classification does not apply

 - Grease trap inceptor waste

 - applied to land

-When the classification does not apply, you must comply with all relevant requirements under the Environment Protection Act 1970 (the Act), the IWR Regulations and the Environment Protection (Scheduled Premises and Exemption) Regulations 2007.
+When the classification does not apply, you must comply with all relevant requirements under the Environment Protection Act 1970 (the Act), the IWR Regulations and the Environment Protection (Scheduled Premises) Regulations 2017.
 This includes licensing, vehicle permitting and waste transport certificates requirements.